 A mandatory orientation session is held every fall for incoming in-house students and may be held at other times for groups of incoming students to inform them about the facilities and M.S. program requirements.
-It is recommended that in-house students not starting in the fall meet with the Graduate Program Enrollment Coordinator during their first term.
-Online students are welcome but not obliged to attend place-based orientation sessions.
-However, online students or students that did not attend the onsite orientation must view the orientation information posted on NSU's Blackboard.
+It is recommended that students not starting in the fall meet with the Assistant Director of Graduate Admissions during their first term.
+If a student cannot attend the orientation in person, they will be required to view the orientation information posted on NSU's Blackboard.
+The program office must be alerted if a student cannot attend the orientation in person.